texaslearnai/ai-voice-agent-vocode-template/README.md

-# AI Voice Agent by Jannis Moore
+# AI Voice Agent

-This AI Voice Agent is designed and built by Jannis Moore to provide an advanced telephony interface using Vocode's telephony server.
-For more information and other projects by Jannis Moore, visit [Integraticus](https://integraticus.com) and check out the [YouTube Channel](https://www.youtube.com/@jannismoore/featured).
+This AI Voice Agent is designed and built  to provide an advanced telephony interface using Vocode's telephony server.

 ## Setup Manual